Pappulab/localCIDER/README.md

 localCIDER
 ==========

-localCIDER is the Python backend for CIDER
+localCIDER is the Python backend for CIDER developed by the Pappu lab at Washington University in St. Louis.

 For more information please
 [see the documentation](http://pappulab.github.io/localCIDER/).

 localCIDER was written by Alex Holehouse and James Ahad in the [Pappu Lab](http://pappulab.wustl.edu/).

-Please address all questions to [Alex](http://pappulab.wustl.edu/people.html#grads).
+While Alex has since left the Pappu lab, he continues to maintain localCIDER - for now, please address all questions [to him](http://www.holehouse.wustl.edu).

+## Running tests
+Before committing changes please run tests as

+	cd localcider/tests
+	pytest -vv